 - Official high school transcript(s) and college or university transcript(s) if applicable

 - For international students, TOEFL scores and, if requested, an evaluation of foreign educational credentials to verify transcript equivalency to the U.S. educational system.
-In addition, international applicants are required to participate in an English language assessment consisting of an online test and an interview administered by the School's American Language Institute (ALI).
+In addition, international applicants are required to participate in the English Language Assessment consisting of an online test and an interview administered by the School's American Language Institute (ALI).

 For additional details, please visit Admissions Criteria.